tanos90/Rate/README.md

 Restore nuget packages.
 Run the API project.

+Database:
+Install localdb mssqlserver
+Go to visual studio open package manager console, change the project to DAL and run update-database

 If you are running into CORS origin errors, try to run this in internet explorer/Edge or modified the configuration of your browser to accept cors request.